T0ille/DradisMD/README.md

 * **Python >= 3.10**

-To use the convention features, [Pandoc](https://pandoc.org/) needs to be available in the $PATH.
+To be able to convert files, [Pandoc](https://pandoc.org/) needs to be available in the $PATH.
 **Note**: DradisMD will detect if Pandoc is not installed and prompt to install it for you with pypandoc